-The Tuesday Oz Lotto Guide is one of the many different Lotto games available in Australia.
-This Tuesday Oz Lotto Guide covers the basic aspects of the game which are essential in maximizing the bets to get the jackpot prize.
+Tuesday Oz Lotto is one of the many different Lotto games available in Australia.
+This Guide covers the basic aspects of the game, essential to maximizing your investment and with hopefully the best results.

 When Can I Play Tuesday Oz Lotto?

-You can play Tuesday Oz Lotto on Tuesdays every week.
-The time of the draw varies, depending on the state.
+You can play Oz Lotto any day of the week up until the draw on a Tuesday night.
+The time of the draw varies, depending on the Australian state you live in.
 For instance:

-- For NSW Lotteries and its resellers, the draw happens at 8:30pm (AEDT).
+- For NSW Lotteries and its resellers, the draw is at 8:30pm (AEDT).

-- For Tattersalls and Golden Casket, the draw is at 7:30pm, but the results are generally available by 9:00pm (AEST).
+- For Tattersalls, the draw is at 7:30pm and the lotto results are generally available by 9:00pm (AEST)

-To be sure, check your lottery ticket to see when your game is drawn.
-Draw close times is pretty much the same for most states: Tuesday at 7:30pm.
-For SA Lotteries, which covers South Australia, the draw closes at 7pm.
+Draw closing times are relatively the same for most states ie: Tuesday at 7:30pm, however for SA Lotteries, covering South Australia, the draw closes at 7pm.

-- Like other lotto games, there are three ways to play Oz Lotto:
+There are three ways to Play Tuesday Oz Lotto:

-- There is also a “systems entry”, which lets you choose more numbers per game to increase your chances of winning.
+There are also 'Systems' entries, which allows you to choose more numbers per game than the standard (7) and thus increasing your chances of winning.

-Here are the divisions for Tuesday Oz Lotto:
+Here are the prize divisions and approximate probability odds for winning Tuesday Oz Lotto: